LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>11</sup> For they intended evil against thee: they imagined a mischievous device, [which] they are not able [to perform].
 <sup>12</sup> Therefore shalt thou make them turn their back, [when] thou shalt make ready [thine arrows] upon thy strings against the face of them.
 <sup>13</sup> Be thou exalted, LORD, in thine own strength: [so] will we sing and praise thy power.

 ## Chapter 22

-<sup>1</sup> «To the chief Musician upon Aijeleth Shahar, A Psalm of David.» My God, my God, why hast thou forsaken me? [why art thou so] far from helping me, [and from] the words of my roaring?
+> _To the chief Musician upon Aijeleth Shahar, A Psalm of David._

+<sup>1</sup> My God, my God, why hast thou forsaken me? [why art thou so] far from helping me, [and from] the words of my roaring?
 <sup>2</sup> O my God, I cry in the daytime, but thou hearest not; and in the night season, and am not silent.
 <sup>3</sup> But thou [art] holy, [O thou] that inhabitest the praises of Israel.
 <sup>4</sup> Our fathers trusted in thee: they trusted, and thou didst deliver them.